All Episodes

 This is part and parcel of building a nuclear warhead.

-I can you know give you a list that they've been shattered.
+I can give you a list.

 But the most important weakness of the regime is inside the country.

-Uh the people of Iran have rejected this regime.
+The people of Iran have rejected this regime.

 There have been nine rounds of major uprisings in Iran since 2018.

-People chanting uh death to the dictator, death to the oppressor, be the Shah or the Supreme Leader.
+People chanting death to the dictator, death to the oppressor, be the Shah or the Supreme Leader.

-They Don't want any kind of dictatorship.
+They don't want any kind of dictatorship.

 They say, you know, in this century, the people of Iran are educated.